 Dog Training Hand Signals

 Dog training hand signals are very useful for several reasons: Canines are visually oriented animals and will understand hand signals for dogs very well.
-They can read your body language more easily than understand your spoken words.
+They can read your body language easier than understand your spoken words.

 Some training methods use cues that can then become the actual hand signal!
 This makes an easy transition from getting the behavior going to putting it under the control of a dog training hand command.